rtmrtmrtmrtm/weakmon/README.md

 # weakmon

 This software implements a terminal-window program for HF JT65 (jt65i.py).
-With an Elecraft K3, the jt65i.py can listen for CQs on multiple receivers simultaneously, and switch the receiver(s) among bands each minute.
+With an Elecraft K3, jt65i.py can listen for CQs on multiple receivers simultaneously, and switch the receiver(s) among bands each minute.